pb-10/introduction-to-dart/exercises on DART/assignment.md

 }

 ```
-## [9]Add a one-line constructor to MyClass that uses this. syntax to receive and assign values for all three properties of the class.
+## [10] Add a one-line constructor to MyClass that uses this. syntax to receive and assign values for all three properties of the class.
 ```
 class MyClass {
   final int anInt;